 - 1. St. Patrick Church registered parish family; - 2.
 Older siblings enrolled in St. Patrick School; - 3.
 St. Patrick School Alumni (mother, father and/or extended family); - 4.
-Attended age 3 preschool (for age 4 applicants only). - 5.
-Registration completed on time within the registration period
+Attended age 3 preschool (for age 4 applicants only); - 5.
+Registration completed on time within the registration period; - 6.
+Date and time registration is completed.

-Any child enrolled after the registration period will be placed in the morning class or the afternoon class on a first come, first served based on the date of completed registration.
+Any child enrolled after the registration period will be placed in the morning class or the afternoon class on a first come, first served based on the date and time of completed registration.